Fremont Peak (Wyoming): Geography

+Climate

 Climbing

+The Southwest Buttress route up Fremont Peak is considered Class 3, with minimal exposure.
+While this isn't beyond the skills of a fit hiker (or dog), the time to ascend nearly 3,000 feet from Indian Basin should not be underestimated.
+Severe weather (sleet, hail, snow, and ice-covered rock) can occur at any time of the year, and the weather can change quickly.
+Route-finding is essential and not particularly difficult in good weather, but if clouds come in, or after dark, a climber could easily get off route.

-Due to the remote location and difficult ascent, most mountain climbers spend a total of three to five days hiking up to the mountain, climbing to the summit and then later hiking back to their starting point.
+Due to the remote location and changing weather conditions, most mountain climbers spend a total of three to five days hiking up to the mountain, climbing to the summit and then later hiking back to their starting point.

 Hazards

 Encountering bears is a concern in the Wind River Range.
 There are other concerns as well, including bugs, wildfires, adverse snow conditions and nighttime cold temperatures.

 Importantly, there have been notable incidents, including accidental deaths, due to falls from steep cliffs (a misstep could be fatal in this class 4/5 terrain) and due to falling rocks, over the years, including 1993, 2007 (involving an experienced NOLS leader), 2015 and 2018.
 Other incidents include a seriously injured backpacker being airlifted near SquareTop Mountain in 2005, and a fatal hiker incident (from an apparent accidental fall) in 2006 that involved state search and rescue.
 The U.S. Forest Service does not offer updated aggregated records on the official number of fatalities in the Wind River Range.